aim-uofa/AdelaiDet/configs/FCOS-Detection/README.md

 The latter has similar performance but it is stabler if the number of foreground samples is small.

 If you want the original normalizer, please set [`MODEL.FCOS.LOSS_NORMALIZER_CLS`](../../adet/config/defaults.py#L47) to `"fg"`.
+All the above models were trained with the original normalizer.

 # Citing FCOS
 If you use FCOS in your research or wish to refer to the baseline results, please use the following BibTeX entries.